ATTEMPT: Parameter-Efficient Multi-task Tuning via Attentional Mixtures of Soft Prompts: More Method Details

+{ Learning effective interpolations of prompts is challenging, as input embeddings themselves do not necessarily correspond to meaningful prompt tokens, and we do not have any supervisions for the ground truth task mapping. } We explore several approaches to improve the training with good inductive bias so that $\mathcal{G}$ learns a good prompt composition for efficient knowledge transfer.

+\paragraph{Learning attention prior.} We pre-train the attention module on source tasks and then use the learned projection layers and the layer norm to initialize the attention module on the target task(s).
+This learned prior can be also directly used for tasks that lack training data.

-To pre-train $\mathcal{G}$, we run the same training process as in the target task training on the source tasks.
+To learn the attention prior for $\mathcal{G}$, we run the same training process as in the target task training on the source tasks.
 In particular, we initialize another task-specific prompt for each source task, and trains both those task-specific prompts as well as the shared attention weights of $\mathcal{G}$ on the combinations of the source tasks as in \Sref{sec:attention}.

+\paragraph{Two-speed learning rate.} \citet{ponti2022combining} shows that setting different learning rates for the composition module and the task-specific model parameters helps to provide useful inductive bias to encourage the model to learn the best skill composition.
+We also introduce this two-speed learning rate approach for \ours.